civican/legisinfo/42-1/bills/C-44/bill_text.md

 ### Section 4.41

-  **(1)** **An** order or regulation **must not** be made under this Part that has the effect of imposing charges for civil air navigation services, **and an agreement must not be entered into under subsection 4.401(1) that has the effect of requiring payment for those services**.
+  **(1)** An order or regulation must not be made under this Part that has the effect of imposing charges for civil air navigation services, and an agreement must not be entered into under subsection 4.401(1) that has the effect of requiring payment for those services.

-  **(2)** An order or regulation **must not** be made under this Part that has the effect of imposing charges for air navigation services provided by or on behalf of the Minister of National Defence, **and an agreement must not be entered into under subsection 4.401(1) that has the effect of requiring payment for those services**, if
+  **(2)** An order or regulation must not be made under this Part that has the effect of imposing charges for air navigation services provided by or on behalf of the Minister of National Defence, and an agreement must not be entered into under subsection 4.401(1) that has the effect of requiring payment for those services, if

-    the charges **or payments** are for services referred to in subsection 10(1) of the `Civil Air Navigation Services Commercialization Act`; or
+    the charges or payments are for services referred to in subsection 10(1) of the `Civil Air Navigation Services Commercialization Act`; or

-    the charges **or payments** are for services that are similar to services that the ANS Corporation provides and charges for in respect of Canadian airspace or any other airspace in respect of which Canada has responsibility for the provision of air traffic control services.
+    the charges or payments are for services that are similar to services that the ANS Corporation provides and charges for in respect of Canadian airspace or any other airspace in respect of which Canada has responsibility for the provision of air traffic control services.

 #### Navigation Protection Act